paschmann/rasa-ui/README.md

 - New Insights to show the frequently used intents and more drill down details on utterences to be added
 - Import Agents in rasa format
 - Docker container capabilities
+- Existing apps can migrate to this version after running the db-alters.sql under resources and updating their codebase to master.(Although a back up of the data is recommended as rasa-uui is still in Beta version)

 ![Screenshot1](https://github.com/paschmann/rasa-ui/blob/1.0/resources/insights.png)